AfterrFluff/gnd_tfc_tracker/README.md

 - T - Is Taxiing
 - H - Handed Off

+Alternatively, you may use numbers for the toggle columns.
+- 1 - ATIS
+- 2 - Cleared
+- 3 - Is Taxiing
+- 4 - Handed Off

 ## Additional Information
 This tool was developed entirely by ChatGPT 4o; it's also designed to be used for KOAK_GND VATUSA controlling (Again, for personal use).